osV22/dependency-diffusion/README.md

 Logs suspicious pip package installs.
 - This was done to sharpen my bash scripting skills in preparation for an internship this summer.
 100% pure shell, with the least amount of dependencies possible (only 1 used, @rcaloras's awesome [bash-preexec](https://github.com/rcaloras/bash-preexec)).
   - I typically use python for everything and this would have been much easier with python, but it is better to improve in other areas.
+- Why not "defusion?"
+  - It logs specific installs, and does **not** defuse an install as the original intention was.

 ## What?
 - Logs pip package installs that do not meet certain options set by you, such as minimum age and stars the repo has, sudo installs, and if a package is not on GitHub.